Why is this important?

 As a person who is suffering anti-social behaviour you can ask the local authority to deal with it, regardless of whether you are a local authority tenant or not.
 The local authority can:

-- apply to a court for an order to stop or prevent someone's anti-social behaviour in its area
+- apply to a court for an order or injunction to stop or prevent someone's anti-social behaviour in its area

 - in England and Wales, apply to the court for an order to stop gang violence or to protect someone from gang violence